sashwini09/Attendance-Management-System/README.md

 📘 Attendance Management System
-1️⃣ Description
+🌟 1️⃣ Description

-The Attendance Management System is a web-based application developed for schools to manage and track student attendance efficiently.
+The Attendance Management System is a modern web-based application designed to simplify and automate student attendance tracking in schools and colleges.

-This system allows:
+Instead of maintaining manual registers, this system allows teachers to digitally record and manage attendance with accuracy and efficiency.

+🎯 The system enables teachers to:

-Teachers to mark daily attendance
+✅ Mark daily attendance

-View attendance records by date
+📅 View attendance records by date

-Generate weekly defaulter lists (below 75%)
+📊 Generate weekly defaulter lists (below 75%)

-Export attendance and defaulter reports to Excel
+📥 Export attendance and defaulter reports to Excel

-Maintain class-wise and division-wise records
+🏫 Maintain class-wise and division-wise records

-It reduces manual register work and automates attendance calculation.
+✨ This system reduces paperwork, minimizes errors, and automates attendance calculations.

-2️⃣ Technologies Used
+🛠 2️⃣ Technologies Used
 🔹 Frontend

 HTML5